SixSleepyAsh/zois/content/Episode One - Book.md

 **WHOOSH.**

 The stave struck the empty air, its arc clumsy, unbalanced.
-Talos gritted his teeth, his feathers darkening to a frustrated bronze.
+Talos gritted his teeth, his elyssage darkening to a frustrated bronze.
 He swung again, harder, aiming for the imaginary opponent—Valhn, the other jeering students, his father’s disapproving glare.

 **CRACK.**